 Phase B – “Growth”.

-Throughout days #86 to #338 saw a period of territorial division/s.
+Throughout days #86 to #338 saw a heightened, and interestingly specific ~ territorial densities.
 Despite food + water supply were scattered as evenly possible – some areas of the Universe seemed distinctly more concentrated in sexual mating events than others.
 In other words, some areas appeared “lonely”.

 Phase C – “Stagnation”.

 Overall population began to plateau.
-In some areas they even declined.
+In some areas they declined.

-Increasingly “violent” activity seemed arising as possible attempt for dominances amongst the male (and later on – females).
-Rates of injuries and deaths amongst the lesser active and the lesser dominant males as invasions – were increasing.
+Increasingly “violent” activity seemed arising.
+Possible goal for this was for dominance fought amongst the male (and later on – females).
+Rates of injuries and deaths amongst the lesser active and the lesser dominant individuals were increasing.

-Whoever seemed submissive – were immediately injured, or killed brutally – in packs.
-The growing numbers of “passive” males – especially noted by the scarring wounds on their tails – congregated further – towards the very epicentre of the entire Universe.
+The growing numbers of “passive” males – especially noted by the scars / wounds on their tails congregated further and further – towards the epicentre of the entire Universe.

 Maternity roles; whom the females responsibly nurtured their young optimally – seemed increasingly abandoned & neglected.
 As noted by Calhoun: